antiphp/fakegameserver/README.md

 # Fake Game Server with Agones Integration

 The fake game server, or short fakegs, is a standalone executable that acts like a very simple game server in a container environment.
-It's main goal is to be a drop-in replacement for systems managing game servers for testing purposes.
+Its main goal is to be a drop-in replacement for systems managing game servers for testing purposes.

 ## Features